mpinos72/skills-github-pages/index.md

                         const buttonTarget = e.target.closest('button[data-action="delete-playlist"]');
                         if (buttonTarget) {
                             const playlistId = buttonTarget.dataset.playlistId;
-                            // Custom modal for confirm would be better if (confirm(`Are you sure you want to delete the playlist "${playlist.name}"?
+                            if (confirm(`Are you sure you want to delete the playlist "${playlist.name}"?
 This cannot be undone.`)) {
                                 deletePlaylist(playlistId);
                             }